 We drove to Finca, a Spanish Restaurant in downtown Salt Lake City that serves Tapas, small Spanish savory dishes.
 We pulled into the parking lot in Andrew’s 1998 dark green volvo and my airport styled hair.
 Despite the lack of everything luxurious, I still felt classy and Tapas instantly became one of my all-time favorite cuisines.
 Savory meats and delicate plants, spiced with a myriad of Spanish flavors, and displayed beautifully on white porcelain; I left with both my mouth and my eyes happy.
 Also, as the mark of my first date back with Andrew Chenn how could I not fall in love with Spanish cuisine?
 An evening full of sparkling eyes, grinning from ear to ear, and constant laughter was enough to confirm that distance really does make the heart grow fonder, and what I am positive is a very data-driven conclusion.
 Right, Andrew?
 What a beautiful thing to arrive home to, and the Tapas were not bad either.

 People tease Andrew and I that we like to eat “pretty food”.
 The answer is, yes we do.
 We both share a love of food that is exotic, beautiful, and prepared well.
 That love, paired with our love to cook, and my desire to travel the world in as many ways possible, started us on our journey to taste the cuisines of the 196 countries in the world.
-That Tapas evening was 22 days ago.
-Since then we have explored 15 different world cuisines, and still had moments to fit our traditional sushi nights in.
+That Tapas evening was 22 days ago (the 14th July).
+Since then we have explored 15 different world cuisines, and still had moments to fit our traditional sushi nights in (it’s been so great that I haven’t even had a moment to write since then, hence the missing blog entries).
 One college kitchen, Google, and two iPhone cameras later, and we are on a journey to conquer the world’s cuisines.

 #1 Spain: Tapas at Finca SLC